jalanano/Course3Project/README.md

 **The Script Flow Description:**

-*Loads all data into separate data frames

-    - Reads the features.txt data and store it into a data frame
+1. Reads the features.txt data and store it into a data frame
-    - Reads the train data files from the train subfolder (UCI HAR Dataset\train) and creates a data frame for each of these files: subject_train.txt, Y_train.txt, X_train.txt
+2. Reads the train data files from the train subfolder (UCI HAR Dataset\train) and creates a data frame for each of these files: subject_train.txt, Y_train.txt, X_train.txt

-    - Reads the test data files from the test subfolder (UCI HAR Dataset\train) and creates a data frame for each of these files: subject_test.txt, Y_test.txt, X_test.txt
+3. Labels the columns for each of the data frames (dataframes: train_subject, train_y, train_x)
+4. For the train_x data frame, gets the subset of data having columns with names having string "mean" or "std"
+5. Combines the 3 data frames into 1 data frame (dataframe: train_combined)
+6. Repeats a similar process (1-5) for the test data files (dataframe: test_combined)
+7. Combined the two dataframe (train and test) into 1 data frame (dataframe: combined_traintest)
+8. Substitutes the activity number value with the actual acitivity name.
+9. Edit the column names to improve readability by:
+    - removing symbols (-, ())
+    - removing redundant words such as BodyBody
+    - replace tBody with time_Body
+    - replace fBody with frequency_Body
+10. From the previous data set (dataframe: combined_traintest), create another data set containing the average of each measurement for each subject and activity (dataframe:data_summary)
+11. Exports the new data set(dataframe:data_summary) to a file named (mean_per_measurement.txt) in the current directory.

+**Note:**
+You may read the new data set by running the code below:
+        ```
+        sample<-read.table("mean_per_measurement.txt")
+        View(sample)
+        ```